-Beats for sale are, in short, audio files containing instrumental or vocal recordings.
+Blastbeat offers quality Beats for sale, in short, audio files containing instrumental or vocal recordings.
 These recordings usually form the background track of any song, and is used by music producers to create the final audio file.
-Beat files differ in their composition, depending on the feel created by the producer, but they most commonly include kick drum, snare drum, guitar, bass, piano and lead or backing vocals.?
+Beat files differ in their composition, depending on the feel created by the producer, but they most commonly include kick drum, snare drum, guitar, bass, piano and lead or backing vocals.

 Most commonly, when you buy or lease a beat, or when you use some of the free beats available, you will be able to download this audio file as a single mix.
 This is fine for demo tracks or home recordings, but when a professional recording is being made the producer will need the singular files of each instrument to create a high quality mix.
 This is what is called the ?tracked out files?.

-As you have probably gathered form the previous section, some beats are for free, while most are available for leasing or sale.
+As you have probably gathered form the previous section, some beats are for free, while most are available for lease beats or sale.
 The important thing to know is the difference in cost and quality between these three options.

 First of all, free beats can be found just about anywhere from online sites to YouTube, but these beats are generally low in quality and will most likely contain a ?producers tag? every 30 seconds.
 A producers tag is simply an audio drop in the beat that identifies the producer, effectively making it impossible for you to use the beat commercially.
 Now free beats have their value, in that they are great for customers who want to buy, but want to record a small demo with their own voice or instrument first ? to gauge if the track is suited.
 The end result of a free download in this case would however be the sale or leasing of this beat.